aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-open-xml-sdk/missing-features-in-openxml/calculate-or-recalculate-formulas-dynamically/_index.md

 workbook.Save("Adding Formula.xls");

 {{< /highlight >}}

 ## **Calculating Formulas Once Only**
-When the user calls Workbook.CalculateFormula() to calculate the values of the formulas inside the workbook template, Aspose.Cells creates a calculating chain.
-It increases performance when formulas are calculated for the second or third time etc.
+When the user calls **Workbook.CalculateFormula()** to calculate the values of the formulas inside the workbook template, Aspose.Cells creates a calculation chain.
+It increases performance when formulas are calculated for the second or third time, etc.

-However, if the user template contains lots of diverse formulas, then first time of formula calculation can consume lot of CPU processing time and memory.
+However, if the user template contains many diverse formulas, the first calculation can consume a lot of CPU processing time and memory.

-Aspose.Cells allows you to turn off creating calculating chain which is useful in scenarios when you want to calculate formulas of your file only once.
+Aspose.Cells allows you to turn off the creation of the calculation chain, which is useful in scenarios where you want to calculate the formulas in your file only once.

-If you are seeking to improve performance of formula calculations by Aspose.Cells and you do not want to create formula calculating chain, then please set **FormulaSettings.EnableCalculationChain** as **false**.
-By default, it is set as **true**.
+If you are seeking to improve performance of formula calculations by Aspose.Cells and you do not want to create a calculation chain, then please set **FormulaSettings.EnableCalculationChain** to **false**.
+By default, it is set to **true**.

 {{< highlight csharp >}}